ElishevaAizen/SQL_Task/README.md

 DESCRIPTION
-This repository includes an SQL query to get the second highest amount for
+This repository includes an SQL query to get the second highest amount for document types